tstanley93/Azure-BIG-IP/README.md

 * Storage Container
 * Public IP Address
 * NIC objects for the F5 WAF devices.
-* F5 WAF Virtual Machine
+* F5 BIG-IP Virtual Machine

 The F5 BIG-IP's will be stood up based on the number you choose durning deployment.